What is a microplastic and how big is the glitter microplastic pollution problem?

 The issue with microplastics is that they can attract toxic chemicals in the environment, acting as a sponge that can concentrate these chemicals and can enter the food chain.

-As traditional plastic based glitter is small, typically less than 5mm in size, it’s considered a primary microplastic.
-This, combined with how glitter is used in some applications can contribute to microplastic pollution.
+As traditional plastic based glitter is typically less than 5mm in size and made from plastic, it’s are considered to be primary microplastic.
+This, combined with how glitter is used in some applications can contribute to plastic pollution in the natural environment.
 Glitters used in single use applications were it can easily find its way into the environment such as; cosmetics, flower decoration, card printing, kids craft, paint and gift wrap, are of particular concern.

 How big is the glitter microplastic pollution problem?

-It’s important to be mindful that the extent of glitter pollution is small in comparison to the other forms of primary microplastic marine pollution, ie plastic that enter the oceans as microplastics such as; vehicle tyre dust, wash fibres from man-made fabrics and the weathering of exterior coatings to name a few.
-It’s even smaller when secondary microplastics, those generated through the breakdown of larger pieces of plastic pollution, are taken into consideration.
+It’s important to be mindful that the extent of glitter pollution is very small, estimated to be much less than 0.05% in comparison to the other forms of primary microplastic pollution.
+It’s even smaller when secondary microplastics are taken into consideration.

 From a recent National Geographic article “So while there is evidence of accumulation of microplastics in general and evidence of harm from lab studies, there is a lack of clear evidence specifically on glitter,” says Richard Thompson, a marine biologist at the University of Plymouth in western Britain and a leading expert on microplastics.
 “We have microplastic particles in around one third of the 500 fish we examined in the English Channel, but we did not find any glitter.”

-Needless to say glitter is still a microplastic and no matter how big or small the potential issue, it still needs addressing.
-Hence our passion to offer credible eco-friendly glitter alternatives and our driving to remove all plastic in our Bioglitter® products.
+Needless to say, glitter is still a microplastic and no matter how small the potential issue, it still needs addressing.
+Hence our passion to drive, innovate and continue to develop our award-winning Bioglitter™ product ranges.